greenelab/deep-review/all-sections.md

 [@1mJW6umJ], diabetic macular edema
 [@1mJW6umJ], tuberculosis [@Qve94Jra],
-and skin lesion [@XnYNYoYB] classifiers are highly accurate and comparable to clinician performance in the latter case.
+and skin lesion [@XnYNYoYB] classifiers are highly accurate and comparable to clinician performance.

-In other domains, perfect accuracy will not be required because deep learning will be used primarily to prioritize experiments and assist discovery.
+In other domains, perfect accuracy will not be required because deep learning will primarily prioritize experiments and assist discovery.
 For example, in chemical screening for drug discovery, a deep learning system that successfully identifies dozens or hundreds of target-specific, active small molecules from a massive search space would have immense practical value even if